 “As we’re addressing immigration, I realize things aren’t going to happen overnight.
 But now, we take those little steps to move in the right direction,” Miller said.
 “I feel more equipped to talk about this issue and equipped to be involved in this issue going forward and to do my part in the little things.”

-For those who are still considering their position on this issue, I urge you to educate yourself on all perspectives, but also to consider the individuals behind the statistics.
-Consider the people.
-Consider their stories.
+For those still considering their position on this issue, the participants of the program urge people educate themselves on all perspectives, but also to consider the individuals behind the statistics, to consider their stories.

 “It’s everyone’s responsibility to bring humanity to this,” Imbriano said.
 “Bringing humanity to this is what will change people’s minds.”